ginstrom/paladin-novel/chapters/06_whispers-in-stone.md

 "Forgotten ruins sound perfect for forgotten people," Pell muttered.

 Dax flexed his hands, testing the strength that had returned to them.
-"I worked with my father's carpentry crew before..."
-He gestured at his brand.
+"I worked with my father's carpentry crew before…" He gestured at his brand.
 "I know how to build, if we can find the materials.
 But we'll need tools.
 Axes for felling trees.
 Saws for cutting lumber."

 "One problem at a time," Gond said.
 "First we survive.
 Then we build."